 With “Harry Potter and the Order of the Phoenix,” Electronic Arts is trying something different.
-"Order of the Phoenix” is a more sophisticated creation that bring the open world experience of “Grand Theft Auto” to a family friendly title.
+The previous Harry Potter games dutifully guided the player through the events of the latest movie, plot point by plot point, playing out as a typically tepid action/adventure slog.
+But, appropriately for a story in which the young wizard is entering adolescence, “Order of the Phoenix” is a more sophisticated creation that brings the open world experience of “Grand Theft Auto” to a family-friendly title.

 After a brief introduction and an obligatory wand-work tutorial, the player is deposited in the lobby of Hogwart’s School.
 Most of the game consists of doing quests to persuade students to join Dumbledore’s Army, a secret cadre dedicated to protecting Hogwart’s from the imminent return of the evil Voldemort.
 Quests can be tackled in any order, and range from magical battles to uncovering secrets to simple fetch missions.
 Along the way, “Order of the Phoenix” offers all sorts of optional missions, side activities, and minigames, including full-blown bouts of chess, a tile-matching game, and the Harry Potter equivalent of marbles.

 Hogwarts and environs are cleverly presented so that the player never has to sit through a loading screen, which helps create the sense of exploring a sprawling magical castle.
 This is a good old-fashioned funhouse, full of hidden doors and crumbling bric-a-brac that Harry can set right with his wand, unlocking bonus con-tent.
 The locations are so opulently drawn that the real star here is the setting, which is livelier than the creepy mannequin-like presentations of actors Daniel Rad-cliffe (Harry), Emma Watson (Hermione), and Rupert Grint (Ron).